tahoe-lafs/tahoe-lafs/docs/architecture.rst

 application.

 The lowest layer is the key-value store.
-The keys are "capabilities" -- short ascii strings -- and the values are sequences of data bytes.
+The keys are "capabilities" -- short ASCII strings -- and the values are sequences of data bytes.
 This data is encrypted and distributed across a number of nodes, such that it will survive the loss of most of the nodes.
 There are no hard limits on the size of the values, but there may be performance issues with extremely large values (just